puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 Attributes describe the desired state of the resource; each attribute handles some aspect of the resource.

-Each resource type has its own set of available attributes; see [the type reference][types] for a complete list.
-Most types have a handful of crucial attributes and a larger number of optional ones.
+Each resource type has its own set of available attributes; see [the resource type reference][types] for a complete list.
+Most resource types have a handful of crucial attributes and a larger number of optional ones.
 Many attributes have a default value that will be used if a value isn't specified.

 Every attribute you declare must have a value; the [data type][datatype] of the value depends on what the attribute accepts.
 Most attributes that can take multiple values accept them as an [array][].